madatoo/plantarium-ms3/README.md

 # Acknowledgements

-I would lkke to thank you:
+I would lkke to thank:

-- my mentor Brian Maharia, for his tips and clarification about that what I need to include in this project,
+- my mentor Brian Maharia, for his tips and clarification about what I need to include in this project,
-- Tutor Support Team for advise how to solve some from my issue, which I had in this ptoject
+- Tutor Support Team for advising me how to solve some of my issues, which I had in this project
-- Student Care for support during whole course,
+- Student Care for support during the whole course,
-- Students in Code Institute on Slack channels, which gaved me support and some advices as well
+- Students in Code Institute on Slack channels, which gave me support and some advice as well
-- #women-in-tech Hackathon new freands from team-8 for opportunity to working in the same time with our project as well
+- #women-in-tech Hackathon new friends from team-8 for the opportunity to work on our project at the same time
-- and finally to my family, which is the most important for me :)
+- and finally my family, which is the most important for me :)

 # Disclaimer